salesforce/lwc/packages/@lwc/engine-server/README.md

 This function renders a string-representation of a serialized component tree, given a tag name and an LWC constructor.
 The output format itself is aligned with the [current leading proposal][explainer], but is subject to change.
-The result is a pair {html,styles} with html being the markup, whyle styles is undefined.
+The result is a pair {html,styles} with html being the markup, while styles is undefined for native Shadow DOM.

 It also supports synthetic-shadow by generating the proper Light DOM markup.
 In this case, the result returns an array of inline styles to be injected in the parent, typically the head of the document.